yosemiteproject/Tutorial-FHIR-RDF-as-a-Bridge/README.md

 * [imagingstudy-example-xr-mod.ttl](imagingstudy-example-xr_mod.ttl) -- Imaging study with sample laterality transformation

 ### Ontologies / vocabularies
-These are standard SNOMED-CT and FHIR ontologies/vocabularies that we have downloaded for use in this analysis.
+These are standard SNOMED-CT and FHIR ontologies/vocabularies that have been downloaded for use in this analysis.
 Ideally these ontologies would be usable as-is after downloading them from the HL7 and IHTSDO websites.
-However, a few modifications were made for this tutorial, as described below.
+However, a few modifications were made for this tutorial, as described below, in addition to modifying URIs to point to these github versions.

 * [codesystem-diagnostic-report-status.ttl](codesystem-diagnostic-report-status.ttl) -- proposed OWL representation of the `DiagnosticReport.status` code system.
 This mini-ontology was *not* downloaded from the HL7 site, because it has not yet been standardized as part of the FHIR release.
 However, the [FHIR/RDF group](http://wiki.hl7.org/index.php?title=ITS_RDF_ConCall_Agenda) is working toward including it in the FHIR release.
 (It needs to be integrated into the FHIR specification [build process](http://wiki.hl7.org/index.php?title=FHIR_Build_Process) so that it is auto-generated and stays in sync with the rest of the FHIR specification.)
 Once it is a part of the FHIR release it will be included in the [FHIR/RDF definitions](http://hl7.org/fhir/fhir.rdf.ttl.zip).
 * [fhir.ttl](fhir.ttl) -- FHIR (version R4) Metadata vocabulary included in the [FHIR/RDF definitions](http://hl7.org/fhir/R4/fhir.rdf.ttl.zip), but with: (a) the `xsd:base64Binary` datatype changed to `xsd:dateTime` (to prevent the reasoner from barfing on an unknown datatype); and (b) ontology URIs changed to point to saved snapshots on github, to ensure that this tutorial will continue to work even as FHIR and SNOMED-CT evolve.